rinrinne/gerrit-rabbitmq-plugin/src/main/resources/Documentation/config.md

 :   true if you want to declare an exclusive queue.
 If not specified, defaults to false.

 exchange.name
 :   The name of exchange.
+If not specified, defaults to "gerrit.publish".

+exchange.declare
-If not specified, defaults to "exchange-for-*queue.name*".
+:   true if you want to declare exchange on startup.
+If not specified, defaults to false.

 exchange.type
 :   The type of exchange.
 You can specify the following value: